jonxmitchell/TreeVisualizer/README.md

-# 🌳 TreeEx
+# 🌳 TreeVisualizer

-TreeEx is a PowerShell script that generates a tree structure of a specified directory, similar to the `tree /f` command in the Windows terminal.
+TreeVisualizer is a PowerShell script that generates a tree structure of a specified directory, similar to the `tree /f` command in the Windows terminal.
 It includes features to blacklist specific directories and files, as well as partially blacklist directories to display only their names without their contents.

 ## ✨ Features